-Understand bruxism very well.
-Bruxism is a medical condition wherein a patient gnashes, clenches and grinds his teeth unknowingly especially during his sleep.
+Understand the bruxism very well.
+Bruxism is a medical condition wherein a patient gnashes, clenches, and grinds his teeth unknowingly especially during his sleep.
 Sleep bruxism is a medical syndrome of grinding teeth at night.
-It is usually associated to everyday stress.
+It is usually associated with everyday stress.
 More so, some even do clench or grind their teeth or jaw even during daytime; however, bruxism usually happens at night while the patient is asleep.
-With this reason, having bruxism can sometimes be hard to diagnose.
+For this reason, having bruxism can sometimes be hard to diagnose.

 Clenching of jaw or teeth grinding happens at night, so it is only possible for you to observe any symptoms when you wake up in the morning.
 It may be hard to know that you clench or grind your teeth by yourself; however, there are some visible signs that might show that you did clench your jaw during the night: